wix/stylable/_docs/guides/component-basics.md

 ## Exposing the Component Stylable API

-Every **Stylable** component exposes an API that's usable by a parent component.
+Every **Stylable** component exposes an API that's usable by parent components.

 The API includes:
-* The component's internal parts, any HTML element that has the className attribute, and is therefore exposed via a [stylable pseudo-class](../references/pseudo-classes.md).
+* The component's internal parts, any HTML element that has the className attribute, and is therefore exposed via a [stylable pseudo-elements](../references/pseudo-elements.md).
-* The component's custom states, any state declared and connected to the component logic, and then styled to appear differently.
+* The component's custom states, any state declared and connected to the component logic, and then styled to appear differently using [stylable pseudo-classes](../references/pseudo-classes.md).

 ### Creating and Exposing Internal Parts